hshutan/45x7-flipdot-controller/README.md

 # Notes
+The silkscreen for the 64 pin connector is for asthetics.
+You should install the connector on the back of the board, and use the silkscreen for orientation.

 There are three voltages: Logic (5v), Flip (12-15v), LED (19v or 400mA max)

 HW Rev1 of the PCB does not include any current limiting for the flip dots, or for the LEDs.
 I am using a 60mA current limter in-line with the flip dot voltage line.
 The dots seem to flip based on voltage and not current, which is why I am using such a small current.
 The LEDs are meant to be driven at 19 volts max.